veleda/kg-talk-2023/demo/readme.md

 WHERE
   { SERVICE  <https://query.wikidata.org/bigdata/namespace/wdq/sparql>
     {
-      # Finding that one Porsche that is in the automotive industry.
+      # Finding that one Porsche that is in the automotive industry and its founders.
       ?s rdfs:label "Porsche"@en ;
                              p:P452 ?industry ;
                              p:P112 ?founders .